 He walked away from racing and took his skills to big mountain terrain.

-“Having an understanding of all the variables and being confident that your observations are accurate is the only way to truly push your limits [in racing].
-And that’s something I’ve directly carried into my approach to the backcountry and freeskiing,”
+“Understanding all the variables and being confident that your observations are accurate is the only way to truly push your limits [in racing].
+And that’s something I’ve directly carried into my approach to the backcountry and freeskiing.”

 Befitting of Adrien’s quiet prowess as a freeskier, Shames Ski Area—located outside sleepy Terrace, British Columbia—is a freeride Mecca most skiers have never heard of.
 By serendipitous happenstance, Adrien discovered the hill on his way to a summer commercial fishing job in nearby Prince Rupert—a few months after applying, he was offered a job.

-Two seasons ago, Adrien made his film debut, shooting with Matchstick Productions.
-World-renowned skier Mark Abma, who was also on the shoot, was blown away—not only by Adrien’s skiing, but by the way he carried himself.
+Adrien could likely ski professionally.
+A few years ago, Grabinski made his film debut, shooting with Matchstick Productions, an American ski film company that came to Terrace to film.
+World-renowned pro skier Mark Abma, who was also on the shoot, was blown away–-not only by Grabinski’s skiing but by the way he carried himself.

 “He’s tackling all the biggest and gnarliest lines within eyesight of Shames,” said Abma.
-“He’s wise beyond his years and he’s got the skiing skills to match that maturity.
-He has a lot of confidence and he’s also humble which is a super important factor when putting yourself into that environment—it’s a winning combination for creating a great skier.”
+“He’s wise beyond his years and has the skiing skills to match that maturity.
+He has a lot of confidence, and he’s also humble, which is a super important factor when putting yourself into that environment––it’s a winning combination for creating a great skier.”

-“[Adrien] is the working class hero,” Abma continued.
-“He’s on the ground doing the work, living super humbly, plowing the parking lot, ensuring people are safe when they’re skiing on the hill.
+“(Adrien) is the working-class hero,” Abma continued.
+“He’s on the ground doing the work, living super humbly, plowing the parking lot, ensuring people are safe skiing on the hill.
 It’s pretty rare when you meet someone that well-rounded.”

-But while Adrien is open to opportunities that come his way, the under-the-radar shredder has no plans to leave Shames.
+But while the now 24-year-old Grabinski is open to opportunities that come his way, the under-the-radar shredder has no plans to leave Shames.

 “I want to grow with Shames.
 And it’s not the career opportunities and the experience; it’s more for the potential I see for Shames and the community.
 I hope to keep improving it.”

 After a few hours of fitful sleep, we awoke to a carapace of frosted condensation and clear, dark skies.
-Adrien descended a steep rollover by headlamp, popped off his skis, and bootpacked the firm wind-sculpted arête to a glaciated col. He reached the base of a towering black rock fin, navigated the gaping bergschrund, and punched steps up a broad, exposed face.
+Grabinski descended a steep rollover by headlamp, popped off his skis, and bootpacked the firm wind-sculpted arête to a glaciated col. He reached the base of a towering black rock fin, navigated the gaping bergschrund, and punched steps up a broad, exposed face.
 Alpenglow cascaded down the craggy skyline, the clock ticking on snow conditions.
-He disappeared for a moment, then a small solo figure appeared on the wind-scoured summit.
+He disappeared momentarily; then, a small solo figure appeared on the wind-scoured summit.

-Adrien transitioned quickly.
-He took a moment to snap a photo of another peak in the distance that caught his eye, took a breath, and dropped without hesitation.
+Grabinski transitioned quickly.
+He snapped a photo of another peak in the distance that caught his eye, took a breath, and dropped without hesitation.

-Wind buffing made for a couple good turns off the summit.
-He sent a slough over the sheer 500 meter rock face below.
+Wind buffing made for a couple of good turns off the summit.
+He sent a slough over the sheer 500-meter rock face below.
 Abruptly, the entire line turned to boilerplate rime.
 Seemingly unfazed, he carved along the arête and down the face.

 The line was a monster; a classic, probably, if repeated—even more impressive when picked off in a 36-hour door-to-door human-powered push.

 Ahead lay our way home—a rolling approach, uphill both ways.
-Tomorrow, save for a few close friends, Adrien’s escapades will be unbeknownst to the world.
-He’ll be back at work, opening the hill, scoping the next line just beyond the ropes.
+Tomorrow, save for a few close friends, Grabinski’s escapades will be unbeknownst to the world.
+He’ll be back at work, opening the hill, scoping the following line just beyond the ropes.